vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

 # Acknowledgments
 {:numbered="false"}

-The authors acknowlegde the support of the authors of RFC XXXX {{!I-D.draft-ietf-netconf-https-notif-15}} for the encouragment and guidance provided to draft this document .
+The authors acknowlegde the support of the Kent Watsen and Mahesh Jethanandani, the authors of RFC XXXX {{!I-D.draft-ietf-netconf-https-notif-15}} for the encouragment provided to draft this document.